Give your team 20 'social minutes' a day to socializing with customers, partners and other

 Make notes and learn as much as possible about each person.
 BUT DON'T waste your time and scroll around for

-hours - make it a goal that you spend no more than a minute.
+hours - make it your goal that you spend no more than a minute per person.

 3) Connect and talk

-After you had at least 3 interactions, short conversations, comments etc. you know:
+After you had at least 3 interactions, short conversations, comments and responses etc. you know:

 a) this is a relevant contact for you